 Before we start, let’s just make one thing clear.
-There is no, definitive rule book on how to close every-single-sales-deal-I’ll-ever-land-in-the-future.
+There is no, definitive rule book on closing deals.
 It’s just not possible; there will always be those that despite your championed sales book ’s efforts, are always just an arm’s length out of reach.
 But this is the beautiful nature of our industry – every new deal brings a slightly different challenge than its predecessor.
 Whether it’s the client’s temperament, office environment or acute sense of smell (ask me about that another time) not one deal will be the same.

 Knowing who you are trying to market or sell your product to might seem obvious, but it’s imperative not to be overlooked.
 If you are in the early stages of negotiation, or are perhaps yet to officially meet with the client, make sure to do some background research.
 Not only will this help paint a picture of your client, but also surprise them with insight about their brand on your very first visit.